-- 7.8 In other authorities' Supplementary Planning Documents, it appears that safety is rarely discussed in its own right, separately from issues covered elsewhere in this document including Chapter 8. - 7.9 Fenland District Council's Wind Turbine Development Policy Guidance states that, in order to ensure a safe zone around turbines in relation to ice build up, the following distance should be applied:

-d = (D + H) X 1.5
+- 7.8 In other authorities' Supplementary Planning Documents, it appears that safety is rarely discussed in its own right, separately from issues covered elsewhere in this document including Chapter 8. - 7.9 Fenland District Council's Wind Turbine Development Policy Guidance states that, in order to ensure a safe zone around turbines in relation to ice build up, the following distance should be applied: - d= (D + H) X 1.5 Where: d = maximum falling distance of ice (in metres) D = rotor diameter (in metres) H = hub height (in metres) - 7.10 South Northamptonshire's SPD 'Wind Turbines in the Open Countryside' contains a section of 'Safety and Proximity to Roads, Railways, Public Rights of Way and Power Lines'.
+It refers to Highways Agency guidance 'Planning Applications for Wind Turbines Sited Near to Trunk Roads' (Appendix 1), and the guidance in PPS2 relating to 'fall over distance'.

-Where:

-d = maximum falling distance of ice (in metres)

-D = rotor diameter (in metres)

-H = hub height (in metres)

-7.10 It is concluded that there is adequate guidance in PPS22 relating to the positioning of turbines and safety concerns, which is worth reiterating in this document in order to present a comprehensive consideration of the recommended separation distances.
+7.11 It is concluded that there is adequate guidance in PPS22 relating to the positioning of turbines and safety concerns, which is worth reiterating in this document in order to present a comprehensive consideration of the recommended separation distances.
 Beyond this, it is clear from the brief review of appeal decisions that safety is rarely an issue discussed in its own right, particularly since other compliance procedures (for example British Standards) exist to ensure safe engineering and construction.
 Similarly in relation to highways safety, it is for the Highways Agency or highways authority to advise on the acceptability of proposals.